Our IT community has long been held captive by requirements to “tell” end users what to do. Use this app, don’t use that one. Read the 20-page manual.

 What do you do to become light but not bright?

 To move the largest of things with the lightest of touch?

 And to hold all that you need in the palm of your hand,

 ready to use but never to lose?

-ANSWER: You GO LITE, of course, with Syncplicity.
+ANSWER: You GO LITE, of course, with Syncplicity by Axway.
 See how!

 The use of enterprise file sync and share applications has seen tremendous growth in the past year.
 A December 2013 ESG report noted that 42% of organizations have IT sanctioned and company-funded file sharing applications – a sizable increase from the 28% just one year earlier.
 Clearly, the promise of these platforms - secure and easy viewing, sharing and editing of enterprise content – has grabbed the attention of forward looking organizations looking to enhance workforce productivity.

 With this industry in a stage of tremendous growth, we thought it would make sense to take a deeper dive into the issues customers have experienced as they explore and deploy file sync and share technologies.

 In our experience at EMC Syncplicity by Axway, we’ve seen three distinct evolutionary stages in enterprise file sharing.
 The first is completely end user-centric, often at the disadvantage of the cautious IT department.
 This stage is marked by a demand for convenience above everything else.
 The second stage prizes security and compliance, almost always at the expense of user convenience.
 The third stage – by far the most critical for enterprises – is when these two stakeholders reconcile their differences for mutual benefit, and adopt a solution that satisfies their diverse needs.